 London transport is one of the world’s largest and busiest systems and there are many ways to get to where you want to go.
-Transport for London (TfL) provide plenty of useful information about travelling on public transport and Londoners themselves are usually very helpful if you need to ask for help or directions.
+Transport for London (TfL) provide plenty of useful information about travelling on public transport and Londoners themselves are usually helpful.
 Don’t hesitate to ask TFL staff or fellow travellers for assistance if you need it.
 When you visit London you can travel by underground (metro/subway), train, bus, bicycle, tram or riverboat!

 The Underground aka The Tube